 Best Buddies is the world’s largest organization dedicated to ending the social, physical and economic isolation of the 200 million people with intellectual and developmental disabilities (IDD).
 Our programs empower the special abilities of people with IDD by helping them form meaningful friendships with their peers, secure successful jobs, live independently, improve public speaking, self-advocacy and communication skills, and feel valued by society.
 Through their participation, people with IDD form meaningful connections with their peers, gain self-confidence and self-esteem, and share interests, experiences and activities that many other individuals enjoy.
 To learn more, email the MSU chapter or follow the group on Facebook and Instagram: msubestbuddies.

 Phi Epsilon Kappa is a national, pre-professional fraternity for Kinesiology and other health-related majors.
 The goal of Phi Epsilon Kappa is to build long lasting friendships, leadership roles, a greater knowledge of the Kinesiology major, and connections within desired career paths.
-Membership requirements for Phi Epsilon Kappa include at least a 3.2 GPA and a passionate attitude towards excelling within your major.
-Contact PEK at firstname.lastname@example.org or on Facebook.
+Contact PEK at email@example.com or follow us on Facebook and Instagram.

 For students seeking to build their resume as a future teacher, MSU FSSE is a campus group that works toward producing strong and experienced teachers.
 The group has many professional development opportunities as well as volunteer, fundraising and social activities.
 While FSSE is focused on social studies education, the group accepts anyone interested in various areas of education, and most group activities can be helpful to any education student.
 For more information, contact firstname.lastname@example.org.